shangerxin/PersonalTools/README.md

           output                The output path

         optional arguments:
-          -h, --help            Show this help message and exit -b, --buffer          Only zip and save the aim directory to server -c, --clean           Delete the downloaded zip files, by default will be kept -d, --download        Only download the zipped files without unzip -f, --force           The force override download zip files -n NUMBER, --number NUMBER
+          -h, --help            show this help message and exit -b, --buffer          Only zip and save the aim directory to server -c, --clean           Delete the downloaded zip files, by default will be kept
+          -d, --download        Only download the zipped files without unzip -f, --force           The force override download zip files -n NUMBER, --number NUMBER
                                 The parallel download connection number
-          -p PORT, --port PORT  Avaliable port number, default 8081 -s SERVER, --server SERVER
+          -p PORT, --port PORT  Avaliable port number, default 8081 -r, --redo            Redo for the specify path, if the source is cached in server then overwrite it
+          -s SERVER, --server SERVER
                                 The server name

         Created by Edwin, Shang(Shang, Erxin), License under GNU LGPLv3.
 Version 1.0.0